jason-davey/studio/PLAYBOOK.md

 This playbook guides you through using the in-app tools to create landing page content, configure A/B tests for its Hero Section, and then deploy these tests using Firebase.
 It also explains how to use the Guided Walkthrough and Feedback features.

+## 0. Getting Started: Login & Overview

+Before you can use the landing page builder, you'll need to log in or register for an account.

+- **Login:** If you have an account, navigate to `/login`.
+- **Register:** If you're a new user, navigate to `/register` to create an account.

+Once logged in, you will be directed to the main application.

-## 0. Overview of the In-App Workflow
+### 0.1.
+Overview of the In-App Workflow
 The application provides a 5-step guided workflow using an accordion interface on the main page (`/`).
-A fixed top bar provides access to the "Guided Walkthrough" and "Provide Feedback" features at all times.
+A fixed top bar provides access to the "Guided Walkthrough," "Provide Feedback," your user email, and a "Logout" button at all times.

 1.  **Step 1: Review Recommendations:** Upload a JSON "Page Blueprint" file if you have one from an external recommendations tool.
 This can pre-fill content for all sections.
 The Guided Walkthrough can also load a sample blueprint for you.
 2.  **Step 2: Build & Preview Page:** See a preview of your entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint or default values.